As an Amazon Associate I earn from qualifying purchases.

 In other words, Bio X4 is trying to do too many things at once, and as a result, it doesn’t really do any of those things very effectively.
 There’s not enough in the formula for me to call this a fat burner, but the other elements of the formula are also weak, so I’m not really sure what to call it…

 With that being said, if it’s a fat burner you’re looking for, I’d highly recommend avoiding Bio X4 as it only contains 2 fat burning ingredients.
-To discover comprehensive fat burners that contain up to 12 different active ingredients, check out the reviews of our top rated fat burners.
+To discover comprehensive fat burners that contain up to 12 different active ingredients, check out the top 10 here: Best Fat Burners Comparison.

 Bio X4 Benefits